EatMyGoose/Real-ESRGAN-Web-UI/readme.md

 ## Installation

 ### Prerequisites
-- *Docker Desktop* must be installed
+- Ensure *Docker Desktop* is installed

 ### Launching the application
 - Clone the project